 Visiting Playa Hermosa, Costa Rica

-Playa Hermosa Costa Rica is part of the Gulf of Papagayo in the Guanacaste province.
-Only about 30 minutes from the International Airport in Liberia (LIR), reaching Playa Hermosa is very easy indeed.
+Playa Hermosa is one fo the most beautiful beaches in the Gulf of Papagayo as part of the the Guanacaste province.
 With its gray sands and clear blue waters, the name “beautiful beach” fits perfectly.
 Despite its popularity, the beach is rarely crowded and is a good destination for those looking for a peaceful day in the sun.
 Additionally, Playa Hermosa is wonderful for swimming, snorkeling and scuba diving.
 Hermosa earned the Blue Flag award for its efforts in maintaining its natural treasures as well as providing safety.
 This makes Playa Hermosa the ideal location for those wanting an elegant beach holiday while maintaining a close connection to nature.

 Swimming and water sports